 - Relax attendance requirements.
 Your club can ease attendance requirements and encourage members to participate in other ways, such as taking a leadership role, updating the club website regularly, running a meeting a few times a year, or planning an event.
 If your club is dynamic and offers a good experience for members, attendance won't be a problem.

 - Offer multiple membership types.
-Your club could offer family memberships to those who want to bring their families, junior memberships to young professionals with leadership potential, or corporate memberships to people whose employers want to be represented in the club.
+Your club could offer family memberships, junior memberships to young professionals, or corporate memberships.
 Each type of membership can have its own policies on dues, attendance, and service expectations.
 Rotary will count these people in your club membership and will consider them active members if they pay RI dues.

 - Invite Rotaractors to be members of your club.
 You can invite Rotaractors to join your club while remaining members of their Rotaract clubs.
 If your club chooses to, it can make special accommodations for these members, such as relaxed attendance requirements or reduced fees, as long as they are reflected in the club bylaws.